dantegates/dantegates.github.io/_posts/2026-08-31-what-is-the-posterior-and-why-does-it-matter?.md

 # Footnotes

-[^fn:theta-d]: In Bayesian Inference, it is customary to use $\theta$ to represent the parameter(s) of your model and $D$ for observed data.
+[^theta-d]: In Bayesian Inference, it is customary to use $\theta$ to represent the parameter(s) of your model and $D$ for observed data.

-[^fn:prediction-technicality]: This statement makes it seem as though the posterior distribution / Bayesian methods are exclusively focused on prediction.
+[^prediction-technicality]: This statement makes it seem as though the posterior distribution / Bayesian methods are exclusively focused on prediction.
 For reasons explained later, this isn't necessarily true and ignores applications like Bayesian Data Analysis.
 That said, we're getting ahead of ourselves, and at this stage I favored a naive statement for the sake of simplicity.

-[^fn:credible-interval-technicality]: Err... technically a credible interval.
+[^credible-interval-technicality]: Err... technically a credible interval.
 But that doesn't quite roll off the tongue the same way.

-[^fn:thorp-biography]: All of these details and more (apparently the mob cut his brakes to chase him out of town) are covered in his [autobiography](https://www.goodreads.com/en/book/show/25733505-a-man-for-all-markets), which I highly recommend.
+[^thorp-biography]: All of these details and more (apparently the mob cut his brakes to chase him out of town) are covered in his [autobiography](https://www.goodreads.com/en/book/show/25733505-a-man-for-all-markets), which I highly recommend.

-[^fn:tbill-technicality]: Technically we're talking about excess returns minus treasury bills, because the time value of money matters, but that's a mouthful.
+[^tbill-technicality]: Technically we're talking about excess returns minus treasury bills, because the time value of money matters, but that's a mouthful.
 For our discussion, calling these "the returns" satisfies the conceptual need of our discussion.

-[^fn:footnote-on-finding-f_star]: For some pseudocode for optimizing over the posterior, see [this slide](https://dantegates.github.io/slides/what-is-the-posterior.html#/solving-for-f-better) from my Data Philly talk.
+[^footnote-on-finding-f_star]: For some pseudocode for optimizing over the posterior, see [this slide](https://dantegates.github.io/slides/what-is-the-posterior.html#/solving-for-f-better) from my Data Philly talk.

-[^fn:mcmc-references]: For more information on this topic, I like Thomas Wiecki's post [MCMC sampling for dummies](https://twiecki.io/blog/2015/11/10/mcmc-sampling/).
+[^mcmc-references]: For more information on this topic, I like Thomas Wiecki's post [MCMC sampling for dummies](https://twiecki.io/blog/2015/11/10/mcmc-sampling/).
 For a more advanced treatment you can't do better than Michael Betancourt's [A Conceptual Introduction to Hamiltonian Monte Carlo
 ](https://arxiv.org/abs/1701.02434), although it's not for the faint of heart.

-[^fn:downey-context]: Downey was contrasting Bayesian methods with classical statistics in particular, and without that context his quote could be interpreted as a much broader critique.
+[^downey-context]: Downey was contrasting Bayesian methods with classical statistics in particular, and without that context his quote could be interpreted as a much broader critique.

-[^fn:doing-the-same-thing-differently]: What we might call "doing the same things differently" in the language of Downey's post.
+[^doing-the-same-thing-differently]: What we might call "doing the same things differently" in the language of Downey's post.

-[^fn:data-generating-process]: I covered this topic at length in the past for [PyMCon](https://www.youtube.com/watch?v=7KrspD1TZNU).
+[^data-generating-process]: I covered this topic at length in the past for [PyMCon](https://www.youtube.com/watch?v=7KrspD1TZNU).